Italy–United Kingdom relations: 20th century

 The United Kingdom and Italy now enjoy a warm and friendly relationship.
 Queen Elizabeth II made four state visits to the Italian Republic during her reign, in 1961, 1980, 2000, and April 2014, when she was received by President Giorgio Napolitano.
+King Charles III made a state visit to Italy in April 2025, where he was officially welcomed by President Sergio Mattarella and met with Prime Minister Giorgia Meloni.

 The former Prime Minister of the United Kingdom, Rishi Sunak, had a good relationship with his Italian counterpart, Giorgia Meloni.
 They met several times, both in London and Rome, and at international summits.
 Prime Minister Sunak attended the right-wing political festival "Atreju" hosted by Meloni.

 Cultural relations

 Between 4 and 5 million British tourists visit Italy every year, while 1 million Italian tourists visit the UK.
 There are about 30,000 British nationals living in Italy, and 342,000 Italians living in the UK.
 In 2011, 7,100 Italian students were studying in UK universities, this is the seventh-highest figure amongst EU countries and fifteenth globally.

 United Kingdom Prime Minister Rishi Sunak and Italian Prime Minister Giorgia Meloni, at a meeting in London in 2023.

 Association football, in its modern form, was said to have been introduced to Italy by British expatriates during the 1880s.
 Genoa Cricket and Football Club, founded by Englishmen in 1893, was allegedly formed as a cricket club to represent England abroad.
 Three years later in 1896 a man named James Richardson Spensley arrived in Genoa introducing the football section of the club and becoming its first manager.
 Other evidence suggests that Edoardo Bosio, a merchant worker in the British textile industry had visited the United Kingdom and decided to introduce the sport in his homeland.
 He returned to Turin in 1887 and founded Torino Football and Cricket Club.
 One of the most important football clubs in Italy, AC Milan, was founded in 1899 by an Englishman from Nottingham, Herbert Kilpin.
 As a consequence, it kept the English version of the city's name in its own name, Milan, rather than the Italian Milano.